 From the St. Anthony Main complex on the riverfront, in the oldest part of the city, search for paranormal activity on Real Ghost Tours.
 Guests are supplied with ghost-hunting equipment.

-Milwaukee Ghosts offers 1½-hour Ghost Walks of the Historic Third Ward, once known as the "Bloody Third,'' Oct.
-16-17 and 31.
+Milwaukee Ghosts offers 1½-hour Haunted History Tours of the Third Ward, once known as the "Bloody Third.''